zaphosting/docs/docs/server-linux-n8n.md

 Planning to host n8n yourself?
 We’ll walk you through every step on how to set it up and configure it, along with everything you need to keep in mind.

+## Install n8n with the One Click Apps Installer

+You can install **n8n** directly through our **One Click Apps Installer** in the VPS web interface.
+After completing the initial apps setup, open the app catalogue, search for **n8n**, and start the deployment with your preferred project, environment, and domain settings.
+This gives you a fast and user-friendly way to deploy and manage **n8n** without a manual command line setup, while still benefiting from integrated web-based management, custom domain support, and SSL provisioning where available.

 <InlineVoucher />